jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 # 2010 --- Vodna Sled

-Vodna Sled 2010 was a clear success - in all we discovered 2.2km of new passage, all below -500m, all in Vrtnarija using \textsc{Camp X-Ray} (\textsc{Reloaded}, now a plush four bed camp at -550 m) as a base.
+Vodna Sled 2010 was a clear success - in all we discovered 2.2 km of new passage, all below -500 m, all in *Vrtnarija* using *Camp X-Ray* (*Reloaded*, now a plush four bed camp at -550 m) as a base.

-The major discovery was the swinging into the \textsc{Leopard} lead from
-\textsc{Zimmer} chamber, leading to a 1.5 km complex of mainly horizontal passage (\textsc{Prince Consort Road}, \textsc{Wonderland}), with many unpushed leads for future years.
+The major discovery was the swinging into the *Leopard* lead from *Zimmer* chamber, leading to a 1.5 km complex of mainly horizontal passage (*Prince Consort Road*, *Wonderland*), with many unpushed leads for future years.
-Significant amounts of exploration also took place in \textsc{Tolminska Korita} concluding with a connection to the deep level of Vrtnarija (below \textsc{Big Rock}) at -653 m, and pushing the \textsc{Republica}
-streamway from -744 to -802 m.
+Significant amounts of exploration also took place in *Tolminska Korita* concluding with a connection to the deep level of *Vrtnarija* (below *Big Rock*) at -653 m, and pushing the *Republika* streamway from -744 to -802 m.

 ## Expedition Overview